What is Static Testing?

 - Web Page content

-Under Dynamic Testing code is executed.
-It checks for functional behavior of software system , memory/cpu usage and overall performance of the system.
+Under Dynamic Testing, a code is executed.
+It checks for functional behavior of software system, memory/cpu usage and overall performance of the system.
 Hence the name "Dynamic"

-Main objective of this testing is to confirm that the software product works in conformance with the business requirements.
-This testing is also called as Execution technique or validation testing.
+The main objective of this testing is to confirm that the software product works in conformance with the business requirements.
+This testing is also called an Execution technique or validation testing.

 Dynamic testing executes the software and validates the output with the expected outcome.
 Dynamic testing is performed at all levels of testing and it can be either black or white box testing.

 Static Testing Techniques:

 - Informal Reviews: This is one of the type of review which doesn't follow any process to find errors in the document.
 Under this technique, you just review the document and give informal comments on it.